- Microscopic polyangiitis (MPA) is the most common cause of the pulmonary-renal syndrome of alveolar hemorrhage and glomerulonephritis.

 |Likelihood of disease recurrence||33%||>50%||≤10%|

 The term “polyangiitis” is preferred to “polyarteritis” for MPA because of the disease’s tendency to involve veins as well as arteries.
 The first Chapel Hill Consensus Conference defined MPA as a process that (1) involves necrotizing vasculitis with few or no immune deposits; (2) affects small blood vessels (capillaries, arterioles, or venules) and possibly medium-sized vessels; and (3) demonstrates a tropism for the kidneys and lungs.
-With an estimated incidence ...
+With ...